JoSQUANTUM/pygrnd/README.md

 # pygrnd
-is a libary of various quantum algorithms written by the Team JoS QUANTUM GmbH to support the development of Applications for QC in Finance, Insurance and Energy.
+is a libary of various quantum algorithms written by the Team JoS QUANTUM GmbH to support the development of Applications for quantum computing in Finance, Insurance and Energy.

 ## Install pygrnd

 Pre-required: Qiskit Version 'qiskit': '0.32.1'

+pip install qiskit
+pip install numpy
+pip install dimod
+pip install greedy

 got to /[yourpath]/pygrnd